neuroinformatics-unit/photon-mosaic/README.md

 ---
 ## Contributing

 We welcome issues, feature suggestions, and pull requests.
-If you're using photon-mosaic in your lab and need help adapting it, feel free to open an [issue](https://github.com/neuroinformatics-unit/photon-mosaic/issues).
+Please refer to our contribution guidelines in the documentation for more information.

 ---